 CAPT is a graduate entry profession and applicants must have completed a recognised pre-clinical course which includes extended psychoanalytic infant observations, work discussion seminars, psychoanalytic theory and child development lectures.
 It is also recommended that all students undertake a year of personal psychoanalysis or psychoanalytic psychotherapy prior to application to the clinical training.
 It is therefore an important element of the pre-clinical experience but one where those from financially disadvantaged backgrounds would be further disadvantaged if they were not able to access personal psychoanalysis.
 We are therefore proposing that, in addition to course fees, a proportion of the bursary funding is used to support students, who meet the criteria, to access psychoanalysis.

 The bursary scheme will be targeted at pre-clinical students who meet the following criteria:

 1. express an intention to continue on to clinical training

 2. have necessary residency status for future employment by Trusts (because the aim of the bursary scheme is to increase the number and diversity of people eligible to apply for the HEE funded clinical training in CAPT)

-There are two groups of students to whom this may apply:
+There are two groups of students to whom this may apply in the future :

 1. Those who are currently enrolled on one of the recognised pre-clinical courses who, for reasons of financial disadvantage, may be struggling to pay course fees and therefore may not be able to complete the pre-clinical course.
 These students might be in year 1 or 2 of the course so would require either 1 or 2 year’s course fees to be funded.

-2. Those who are currently applying to commence the course in September 2021 and who meet the criteria for receiving support.
+2. Those who are currently applying to commence the course and who meet the criteria for receiving support.
 These individuals would require 2 year’s course fees to be funded.

 msc psychological therapies practice and research